(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on June 1, 2022.

-Age: Skin cancer risks increase as you age, which is likely due to accumulated exposure to UV radiation.
+Age: Skin cancer risks increase as people age, which is likely due to accumulated exposure to UV radiation.
 But skin cancers may also be found in younger individuals who spend a lot of time in the sun.
 Frequent sunburns, especially when they occurred during childhood, increases the risk of developing melanoma.

 Immune suppression: Conditions that weaken the immune system, such as viruses, diseases or immune suppression therapy associated with organ transplantation, may increase skin cancer risks.